 Benefit #4: New Revenue Streams

-Hardware and software modularity provides automakers with a new level of flexibility and scalability, opening up ample opportunities for new revenue streams to turn drivers into subscribers of paid services.
+Hardware and software modularity provides automakers with a new level of flexibility and scalability, opening up ample opportunities for new revenue streams to turn drivers into subscribers to paid services.

 Today, a customer makes a one-time vehicle purchase from an auto manufacturer, and that manufacturer has little to no additional revenue from the driver once they leave the lot.
 In the future, modularity in the software-defined vehicle will allow for the development and deployment of new features and applications that are constantly updatable via the cloud, prolonging the relationship and increasing the OEM’s profits, when drivers feel that the subscription offers sufficient value.

 For example, Porsche already offers owners to sign up for Porsche Connect and choose relevant subscription services while BMW’s controversial decision to offer seat warming in some markets as a subscription service became big headlines when it was announced..
 Drivers are primarily happy to pay for services they feel offer an upgrade or a better experience as they can choose which features they want and which they want to skip.
-The savvy OEMs that capitalize effectively on this opportunity will differentiate their brand by offering a personalized device that perfectly suits their unique needs.
+The savvy OEMs that capitalize effectively on this opportunity will differentiate their brand by offering a personalized device that perfectly suits each customer's unique needs.

-It will take some trial and error for automakers to learn which services will generate the most demand (and the most revenue).
-This is part of the natural development process when introducing a new type of product or service and time will tell which services the market will accept.
+Naturally, it will take some trial and error for automakers to learn which services will generate the most demand (and the most revenue).
 By building hardware with future upgrades in mind, adding those changes later will be easier for the developers and more cost-effective for OEMs.

 The New Relationship Between Drivers and OEMs

-The modular nature of software-defined vehicles will make it easier and more cost-effective for OEMs to upgrade existing functionalities and add new features as demanded by the customers.
+The modular nature of software-defined vehicles will make it easier and more cost-effective for OEMs to upgrade existing functionalities and add new features as demanded by customers.
 This will lead to a closer and longer-term relationship between OEMs and drivers, different from any that has existed before.
-OEMs will better understand drivers on an individual basis and will be able to respond to their needs quickly and efficiently.
-The automotive future enabled by software-defined vehicles will benefit everyone throughout the value chain and change the way drivers and owners relate to, and use vehicles.
+OEMs will better understand drivers on an individual basis and will be able to respond quickly and efficiently to driver needs and desires.
+The modular SDV will benefit everyone throughout the automotive value chain and change the way drivers and owners relate to, and use vehicles.